open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

 This is a native browser feature called [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
 The `html` tag is just a function that gets called with information about template literal it's attached to.
-We won't go into details of how it works exactly, but by using this syntax `lit-html` can very efficiently create templates and update only the parts that change when re-rendeirng.
+We won't go into details of how it works exactly, but by using this syntax `lit-html` can very efficiently create templates and update only the parts that change when re-rendering.

 Most popular IDEs support syntax highlighting of HTML inside template literals, but for some you might need to install a plugin.
 [See our IDE section](https://open-wc.org/developing/ide.html#visual-studio-code) to learn more about that.